NYSE to take back policing duties from Wall Street watchdog

-NEW YORK (Reuters) - NYSE Group said on Monday it would take back the majority of the policing duties for its two U.S. options exchanges and three stock markets, including the New York Stock Exchange, from Wall Street’s self-funded watchdog at the end of 2015.
+NEW YORK, Oct 6 (Reuters) - NYSE Group said on Monday it would take back the majority of the policing duties for its two U.S. options exchanges and three stock markets, including the New York Stock Exchange, from Wall Street’s self-funded watchdog at the end of 2015.

 Exchanges are self-regulatory organizations (SROs), meaning in part that they are responsible for monitoring and enforcing certain rules within their industry.
 But all 11 U.S. stock exchanges have outsourced some of their regulatory duties to the Financial Industry Regulatory Authority (FINRA).